jcraane/kmm-resources/README.md

 When developing this plugin you may want to test this plugin in a project not included in this composite build.
 To do this do the following:

-Execute ```./gradlew :kmmresources:publishToMavenLocal``` from the plugin-build folder.
+Navigate to the plugin-build folder and execute ```./gradlew :kmmresources:publishToMavenLocal```.
 This task publishes to the local maven repository.

 In the project in which the plugin must be integrated do the following: